Inductive Biases for Deep Learning of Higher-Level Cognition

-The rest would have to be represented in pure system 1 (non system 2) machinery, such as in an encoder-decoder that could relate low-level actions and low-level perception to high-level variables.
+The rest would have to be represented in pure system 1 (non system 2) machinery, such as in an encoder-decoder that could relate low-level actions and low-level perception to semantic variables that can be operated on at the system-2 level.
 If there is some set of properties that apply well to some aspects of the world, then it would be advantageous for a learner to have a subsystem that takes advantage of these properties (the inductive priors described here) and a subsystem which models the other aspects.
 These inductive priors then allow faster learning and potentially other advantages like systematic generalization, at least concerning these aspects of the world which are consistent with these assumptions (system 2 knowledge, in our case).